TyroneKong/Book-Worm/README.md

 # Book-Worm

-A book managing app, which allows users to discover new books, author and manage existing books.
+A book managing app, which allows users to discover new books/authors and manage existing books.
+WIll be adding a chat feature using socketIo and integrating find places using google maps.

 ## Table of contents